 Historians dispute the exchange.
 But as with all folklore, the heart of the tale is bound to contain a pulse of truth.

 Whether he did or not is immaterial.
 Lincoln was a man who demanded results.
 And Grant was a man who respected a man who demanded results.
-If the two would never be buddies, they would always be Oscar and Felix.
+If the odd couple would never be buddies, they would always be Oscar and Felix.

 Grant devised a plan to hasten the end of the war: Sherman’s legendary March to the Sea.
 The scorched earth warfare would irreparably scar the South.
 Lincoln approved.